zeroneqin/tstest_template/README.md

   }

   class CaseA extends BaseCase {

-      //use base send and wait
+      //not overrided send and wait, use base send and wait logic

       @Override
       verify() {
-        //customized verify logic
+        //customized verify logic by override
       }
   }